-Rebecca has successfully acted in a number of claims for possession (including against persons unknown) and associated rental arrears.
-She has also dealt with claims relating to the specific enforcement of terms contained within commercial leases and assisted with drafting work in this area.
+Rebecca advises and acts on numerous claims involving both residential and commercial issues.
+She has specific expertise in possession matters, including against persons unknown, and associated rental arrears.
+She has also has experience with claims relating to the specific enforcement of terms contained within commercial leases and the associated drafting.

 "I am writing to thank you for representing me yesterday.
 As you know following the mix up on my last court date I was quite anxious about yesterday's hearing.
 As soon as we met, you immediately put me at ease and it was clearly obvious that you had given a lot of time in familiarising yourself with my case.
 This proved to benefit us both.
 I was impressed by your professionalism and knowledge in the court room that led to a positive outcome.
 I have let [X firm] know how good you are and that they should be confident in you representing their clients in the future.”
 (Client)

 - Law (LLB), The University of Durham: First Class Honours

 - BPTC, The University of Law: Very Competent